decision faq

 An honest, cited answer.
 We make no ROI, salary, placement, or 'worth it' claim, and we don't track live job demand — where we don't know, we say so.

 That's a personal calculation, and we won't make the verdict for you — but we'll give you the honest inputs.
-A certification has a real, cited cost to earn and keep: the exam fee, optional training, and a recurring renewal/maintenance cost (see any credential's total-cost page).
-It's a signal to employers — for some roles and contexts (e.g., government/regulated work) specific credentials are explicitly requested.
+A certification has a real, cited cost to earn: the exam fee, plus optional training.
+Many credentials then cost something to keep — a renewal cycle, continuing-education credits, or an annual maintenance fee — but not all of them do: Microsoft's AZ-900, for example, does not expire and requires no renewal.
+Each credential's total-cost page shows which case applies, with the figure we hold.
+It's also a signal to employers, and in one context that signal is written down: the U.S. Department of Defense publishes an approved 8140 baseline certification list naming the specific credentials that qualify personnel for particular cyber work roles.
+That is a documented requirement in one regulated context — it is not evidence about employers in general, and we hold none.
 What a cert is not is a guarantee of a job, a salary, or a timeline.
 The honest way to decide: does the credential open the specific roles you're targeting (check the role pages and postings)?
-Can you afford the lifecycle cost?
+Can you afford the lifecycle cost, whatever it turns out to be for that credential?
 And what does that role pay and how is it growing, as an occupation (we cite BLS occupation-level data, never a salary attributed to the credential itself)?

 What we don't know